newscorpaus/webpack-concat-plugin/README.md

 > A plugin to help webpack concat js and inject into html

+## Forked to add new option
+Added option to pass a transform function to modify source paths in sourcemap.

 ### Why

 Webpack is really powerful.
 However, when I want to concat the static files and inject into html without webpack JSONP code wrapper, it seems impossible to do that without other tool's help.